MiliAxe/warpd/README.md

 3. Use the normal movement keys (default `hjkl`) to adjust the cursor.
 4. Press `m` to left click, `,` to middle click or `.` to right click.
 5. Press `escape` to quit.

+In order to use a square cursor instead of your system cursor, set the `virtual_cursor` option.

 A drag movement can be simulated from any of the above modes by focusing on the source and then pressing the `drag_key` (default `v`) which will cause normal